 South Apartments – Private apartment with equipped kitchen

-Nau Bed & Breakfast – Double rooms with private bathrooms and included breakfast
+Hosteria Roblesur – Double rooms and suites and included breakfast

-Mirador del Lago Hotel – Double and family rooms with private bathrooms and included breakfast
+Mirador del Lago Hotel – Double and family rooms with included breakfast

 Where to Eat in El Calafate